MaiKuraki/UnityGameplayAbilitySystemSample/README.md

     <br> English | <a href="README_CHN.md">中文</a>
 </p>

+# [Architecture Upgrade Notice]
+**Technical review indicates the current codebase faces maintainability challenges with partially outdated implementations.
+To establish sustainable technical foundations, I will initiate architectural refactoring when preparation matures.
+The modernized version will be reconstructed on [[UnityStarter]](https://github.com/MaiKuraki/UnityStarter) with enhanced code quality and extensibility.
+The existing repository will receive essential maintenance during transition, with migration plan to be announced upon new version readiness.
+Thank you for your continued support.**

 ## Overview
 This project, originally structured after [UnityStartUp_NoHotUpdate](https://github.com/MaiKuraki/UnityStartUp_NoHotUpdate), is based on the Gameplay Ability System and provides a demo of an ARPG.
 It can serve as a starting template for side-scrolling 2D action games, and the code can be refactored relatively easily to production-level quality.